 NOTE: This is a rough outline.
-The exam will be over sections 1.1-1.4, 2.1-2.4 and 2.7.
+The exam will be over sections 1.1-1.4, 2.1-2.5 and 2.7.
 You should be sure to review all of your homeworks, labs, practice problems and notes from these sections.
+While there will be more weight on the material in Chapter 2 than in Chapter 1, there could be about one-third of the exam on the review material in Chapter 1.